 Problem two is they might not have the same passion for a book as an author.
 This means the author may have to do promotions themselves.
 But they won’t really be rewarded for this beyond their standard royalty.

-Which leads you to why you may prefer to pay for your own publishing… i.e. self publishing, where you as author do all the work, pay all the bills, own all the rights and keep all the profit.
+This leads you to why you may prefer to pay for your own publishing… i.e. self-publishing, where you as an author do all the work, pay all the bills, own all the rights, and keep all the profit.
 Some people choose to self-publish others are forced to because no one will take a risk on their book and publish it.

 Why do authors choose to self publish:

 - It is my book, I wrote it, I will have to promote it… I may as well keep all the profit. (independent publishing)

 - This book is an expression of myself/my thoughts that I don’t want to significantly modify to meet market demand. (self-publishing)